Peer Supervision For Mental Health Providers In Massachusetts

 Hybrid Peer Supervision Models

-A hybrid peer supervision model combines both individual and group supervision, allowing professionals to experience the best of both worlds.
+It is a model model combines both individual and group supervision, allowing professionals to experience the best of both worlds.
 In this model, mental health providers can receive personalized, one-on-one feedback during individual sessions while also benefiting from the diverse insights of group discussions.

 Challenges in Peer Supervision and How to Overcome Them